-We applied our method coupled with stability selection \citep{Meinshausen10} to identify the underlying Markov graph for the purposes of exploratory data analysis, which is the primary usage of graphical models.
-To perform stability selection, we run our algorithm 100 times on randomly drawn sub-samples of size $n/2$, and kept only the edges that were selected at least 90 times.
+We applied our method coupled with stability selection \citep{Meinshausen10} to identify the underlying graph for the purpose of exploratory data analysis, which is the primary usage of graphical models.
+Stability selection was implemented by running the algorithm on 100 randomly drawn sub-samples of size $n/2$ for a grid of $(\rho, \kappa)$ values, and only keeping the edges that were selected at least 99\% of the time for a given value of $(\rho, \kappa)$.
 The results are shown in Figure \ref{fig:music}.
 The continuous timbre features are represented by squares labeled 1-16 and the binary variables are represented by circles labeled 1-118.
 Each color represents a category of variables as shown in the legend.
-The graph has a number of interesting and intuitive connections.
-The continuous variables that represent the audio signal features are quite densely connected within themselves, which is to be expected.
-More interesting edges can be found between continuous features and expert labels.
-The average amplitude of the music (square 4) is connected with the genre ``alternative rock'' (circle 37) and the instrument ``Synthesizer'' (circle 72).
-The noisiness of the music (square 13) is associated with ``negative feelings'' (circle 87), which seems reasonable and has also been reported by \citet{Blumstein12}.
-We also find connections between short period amplitude variation (square 8) with popular likeable songs (circle 84) and not tender or soft emotions (circle 34).
-Moreover, there are some interesting patterns within the group of binary labels, which allow us to infer connections between different emotions, genres, instruments, usages and so on.
-For example, songs with positive feelings (circle 86) are connected to piano (circle 67), happy and not happy emotions (circle 17 and 18, highly negatively correlated), songs with high energy (circle 82) and optimistic emotions (circle 27).
-We also find edges connecting fast and not fast tempo music (circles 78 and 79) to classic rock (circle 38), songs with high energy (circle 82) and very danceable and not danceable songs (circles 97 and 98).
-Likeable or popular songs (circle 84) are associated with usages such as driving (circle 101) and reading (circle 107), which makes intuitive sense.
+There are some interesting patterns within the group of binary labels, which allow us to infer connections between different emotions, genres, instruments, usages and so on.
+For example, the genre ``likable or popular songs" (circle 84) is associated with ``catchy and memorable" (circle 74), ``would like to recommend" (circle 89) , the usage ``reading" (circle 107) and the emotion ``pleasant and comfortable" (circle 25).
+Whether or not a song is ``very danceable" (circle 97, 98) is connected to ``fast tempo" (circle 78), the usage ``at a party" (circle 99) and the emotion ``light and playful" (circle 21).
+We also find connections between the instrument ``piano" (circle 67), and ``positive feelings" (circle 86), ``not sad" (circle 32) and ``happy" (circle 17).
+The continuous variables that represent the audio signal features are quite densely connected within themselves, which is expected.
+Edges connecting continuous and binary variables may also be interesting.
+For instance, the average noisiness of the music (square 1) is connected with emotions that are not tender or soft (circle 34) and emotions that are not angry or aggressive (circle 2) as well as with ``male lead vocals' (circle 66).